10 Proven Marketing Automation Workflow Examples to Boost Leads & Sales

 • Management of retention

-A mature automation plan includes automating the customer journey across marketing, CRM, and product systems.
-This makes sure that data flows smoothly and that no leads are lost because of gaps in manual work.
+A mature automation plan goes beyond a single marketing campaign workflow and focuses on end-to-end marketing workflow management across marketing, CRM, and product systems.
+This ensures that data flows smoothly and that no leads are lost due to manual gaps.

 10 Proven Marketing Automation Workflows